2020G11/_smartmirror_sdk_docs/source/user/graphics.rst

    :return: A button component
    :rtype: UIComponent

+.. py:function:: createCanvas(width, height, drawable=True, state=None)

+   Create a canvas that can be drawn programmatically or manually by user.
+   The state of the canvas can be saved by calling `repr()`, and restored by passing it in in the argument.

+   :param int width:
+   :param int height:
+   :param bool drawable:
+   :param dict state:
+   :rtype: UIComponent

 .. py:function:: createSprite(url)

    Create a sprite component with alpha channel, this function is experimental